BeMaGit/robot_sim/README.md

 A PyBullet-based simulation of an RC Rover equipped with a 6-DOF robot arm.
 This project simulates a differential drive mobile base and a manipulator arm, controllable via keyboard inputs.

+The hardware is based on the [RC Rover with Robot Arm 6DOF](https://makerworld.com/en/models/1342319-rc-rover-with-robot-arm-6-dof#profileId-1383072) from [MakerWorld](https://makerworld.com/) by [Emre Kalem](https://makerworld.com/en/@emrekalem).

 ## Features

 - **Mobile Base**: Differential drive simulation with 4 wheels (2 driven, 2 passive).